The Fear of Birds: Ornithophobia

 How to Overcome the Fear of Birds

-If you’re struggling with Ornithophobia, know that there is hope.
-Learning how to overcome a fear of birds is a journey, thankfully for not quite as long as the Arctic Tern’s.
-We will provide you with the right tools and support, to see you overcome your fear and improve your all round confidence for birds and any other animal or situation.
-It’s entirely possible, and here are some of the strategies we are confident will lead you to freedom from your fear:
+If you're struggling with Ornithophobia, know that there is hope.
+Learning how to overcome a fear of birds is a journey, thankfully not quite as long as the Arctic Tern's.
+We will provide you with the right tools and support to see you overcome your fear and improve your all-around confidence for birds and any other animal or situation.
+It's entirely possible, and here are some of the strategies we are confident will lead you to freedom from your fear:

 - Education: Learn about birds, their behaviours, and their importance in our ecosystem.
-Understanding often reduces fear, and visiting local nature centres, joining online bird-watching groups, or taking the time to watch them in your garden can all help in your progression to overcoming your phobia
+Understanding often reduces fear.

-- Exposure: Start small, look at bird pictures and get used to the image in front of you.
-When you feel comfortable, move onto videos or nature documentaries, and gradually work up to observing birds from a safe distance either behind a window or in the great outdoors.
-Remember, you don’t need to go though this process alone, asking friends and family for support is always what you should do first
+- Exposure: Start small, look at bird pictures, and get used to the image in front of you.
+When you feel comfortable, move on to videos or nature documentaries, and gradually work up to observing birds from a safe distance, either behind a window or in the great outdoors.
+Remember, you don't need to go through this process alone; asking friends and family for support is always what you should do first

 - Cognitive Behavioural Therapy (CBT): This type of therapy can help you challenge and change negative thought patterns about birds.
 A therapist can guide you through identifying irrational thoughts and replacing them with more balanced ones.